Is there a future for office space is a question that’s been around since the COVID-19 outbreak.

 It wasn’t so long ago, in the early 2000s when freelancing was booming and working from home was the thing.
 It was super cool.
 No commute.
 Home-cooked lunch.
 No noisy coworkers or stupid cubicles.
 No costs for office space.

 And while it was thrilling at first, most of these professionals – solopreneurs, startup founders, remote workers – started to face the downsides.
 Never leaving the house, loneliness, and having a 24-hour workday are just a few of the worst aspects of working from home.

 People then realized the incredible value of a work environment that boosts productivity and enables you to build connections with other like-minded people.
 An environment that was not the home office, nor the local coffee shop.

 Instead, it was a place where you can exchange ideas, feel part of a community, and get your dose of social interaction.
 Because even if you have the most amazing and ergonomic office furniture at home, this doesn’t automatically mean that you will feel great working from home.

-Simply because people needed a proper workspace environment that’s flexible and community-oriented.
+Coworking spaces were born simply because people needed a proper workspace environment.
+An environment that’s flexible and community-oriented.

 And it’s funny how in a way, history’s repeating itself.
 Aren’t we facing the same struggles now?
 But this time it’s on the scale of almost the entire global workforce.

 We have to keep working from home until a huge majority of the population gets vaccinated.
 We have to be on back-to-back Zoom calls as long as there are thousands of people dying because of COVID-19 on a daily basis.

 But just because we have to work remotely now, doesn’t mean it’s a sustainable solution in the long term.

 We still need office space.